Aakashbala25/traffic-revenue-analysis-powerbi/README.md

 **How to Use**

-Download the Power BI file from this repository
+Download the Power BI file from the Google drive link provided.

 Open it using Power BI Desktop